-More dangers loom after Guatemala volcano eruption kills 25 people
+More dangers loom after Guatemala volcano eruption kills 33 people

 1.7 million people affected

-More than 3,100 people have been evacuated while search and rescue efforts stretched overnight, said Sergio García Cabañas, director of the disaster agency.
-More than 1.7 million people have been affected by the eruption, according to CONRED.
+More than 3,100 people have been evacuated and 1.7 million people have been affected by the eruption, according to CONRED.

+Satellite footage of Fuego shows the massive dark gray eruption was visible even from space.

 Authorities urged residents living near the volcano to evacuate immediately, and warned some in Chimaltenango, Sacatepequez and Escuintla states to watch out for volcanic rocks and ash.